 Appointed persons have emergency first aid training.
 The Headteacher carries the responsibility for informing the school community of the first aid arrangements.
-The Nominated Medical Competency Checker is Charlotte Rapkin.
+The Nominated Medical Competency Checker is Joanne Cluley for Longdon Park School and Lisa Austin for Longdon Parkway.
 A comprehensive list of First Aid trained staff is available on Medical Tracker Staff and pupils are made aware of this information, being displayed in the First Aid room and Main Office.
 All staff will complete First Aid awareness training during their probationary period and will be fully trained at the earliest convenience, with this qualification then being renewed before expiry.
 Within the primary team a member of staff will also be trained in paediatric first aid.

 Staff take precautions to avoid infections and follow basic hygiene procedures.
-They have access to single-use disposable gloves and hand washing facilities, and take great care when dealing with blood or body fluids and disposing of dressings or equipment.
+They have access to single-use disposable gloves and hand washing facilities and take great care when dealing with blood or body fluids and disposing of dressings or equipment.